 Pay it forward is an expression for describing the beneficiary of a good deed repaying it to others instead of to the original benefactor.
 The concept is old, but the phrase may have been coined by Lily Hardy Hammond in her 1916 book In the Garden of Delight: “You don’t pay love back; you pay it forward.”

-Intent The enterprise’s heartfelt desire to enrich the world in a particular way.
-The twofold aspects of intent are purpose and vision of realised potential.
+Intent The enterprise’s heartfelt desire to enrich the world in a particular way and utilise its value generation potential to the full.

 Mission The programme of work that will manifest the enterprise’s intent within a given timeframe.

 Unconditional service is not a concept.
 It cannot be codified, taught or evaluated.
 People must experience it, as both a giver and a receiver.

 I believe cross-functional co-coaching in sets of four could be an effective means by which the giving and receiving of unconditional service is experienced on a continuous basis.
 I will say more about this idea in a future article.